kiringodhwani/RustCheatSheet/README.md

 ```
 ^^^**The above function still works when you remove the lifetime annotation.** This is because **there are scenarios when the compiler can deterministically infer the lifetime annotations.** It does this by checking the <ins>Three Lifetime Elision rules</ins>.

+<ins>Note:</ins>
+- **Input Lifetimes** = lifetimes of arguments being passed in
+- **Output Lifetimes** = lifetimes of return values

 **<ins>Three Lifetime Elision rules</ins>** -- the compiler will try to follow these three rules when assigning lifetimes.
 But **if at the end of these three rules, it still can’t figure out what the lifetimes are, then we have to manually specify them.**

-<ins>Note:</ins>
-Input Lifetimes = lifetimes of arguments being passed in
-Output Lifetimes = lifetimes of return values

 1. **Each parameter that is a reference gets its own lifetime parameter**.
 So, in first_word() above, `s` will get a lifetime parameter.